 - Short lighting makes faces seem longer, so is ideal for anyone with a round, wide or heavier set face

 I mainly photograph women, so most of the time I use a short lighting pattern, because it’s slimming.

-Texture can more pronounced with short lighting, because light skims across the side of the face.
+Texture is more pronounced with short lighting by light skimming across the side of the face.
 So, when placing your light or moving your subject, you need to pay attention to:

 - Imperfections in the skin, such as acne

 - Wrinkles – lines will be more obvious